 Looking for a super easy appetizer idea?
 Have you tried Grilled Shishito Peppers?
 Easy, addictive, fun to make and super fun to eat.

-This Japanese shishito pepper recipe uses ONLY 3 ingredients.
-And if you have never tried togarashi seasoning, you are in for a real treat.
+This Japanese shishito pepper recipe uses only 3 ingredients.
+If you have never tried togarashi seasoning, you are in for a real treat.

 Pepper appetizers have got to be one of the easiest things to make.
 Party perfect.
 All you have to do is pick them up and eat them.
 Drink in one hand, food in the other.
 Sounds like a great way to spend a summer afternoon with friends.